 An extremely rare 17th century dental pelican which combines dental forceps and elevator and was referred to as a “Douglas Lever”.

-This is a beautifully made piece constructed to the highest standard and remarkably for an instrument of this age it is signed “I Hall”.
-Note the style of the I and the A in keeping with its 17th century origins.
+This is a beautifully made piece constructed to the highest standard and remarkably for an instrument of this age it is signed “I Hall” in a lettering style consistent with its 17th century origins (see last picture).

 - From the Phisick collection